Gary Hefler et al. v. Wells Fargo & Company et al

 |Class Period:||02/26/2014 - 09/20/2016|

-This action asserts claims pursuant to Sections 10(b), 20A, and 20(a) of the Securities Exchange Act of 1934 against defendants Wells Fargo & Company (“Wells Fargo” or the “Company”) and several of its most senior current and former executives and Board members (collectively with Wells Fargo, the “Defendants”) seeking to recover for their fraudulent course of conduct, in connection with the Company’s scandal of creating fake or unauthorized client accounts in order to hit lucrative performance goals and enrich Defendants, that artificially inflated the price of the Company’s common stock from February 26, 2014 through September 20, 2016 (the “Class Period”).
+This action asserted claims pursuant to Sections 10(b), 20A, and 20(a) of the Securities Exchange Act of 1934 against defendants Wells Fargo & Company (“Wells Fargo” or the “Company”) and several of its most senior current and former executives and Board members (collectively with Wells Fargo, the “Defendants”) based on alleged false and misleading statements made in connection with the Company’s scandal of creating fake or unauthorized client accounts from February 26, 2014 through September 20, 2016 (the “Class Period”).

 Wells Fargo is the world’s second largest bank by market capitalization, with $1.9 trillion in assets and $1.2 trillion in deposits.
 It is a diversified financial services company that provides retail, commercial, and corporate banking services, principally in the United States, to over 70 million customers.
 The action alleges that, throughout the Class Period, and despite the existence of the undisclosed fake account fraud, Wells Fargo and its senior officers made a series of materially misleading statements and omissions about its values, strategies, and results concerning “cross-selling”—the practice of selling multiple services to a single customer of the Company.